 Your attic needs adequate ventilation to maintain the condition of the structural wood and sheathing.
 Reduced temperatures up there also lead to prolonging the life of the roof covering.
 So there’s no question that a ridge vent serves a valuable purpose.

 There’s also no doubt that if there are problems with these vents, they have the potential to allow significant amounts of water into your home.
 It’s possible that heavy rains, especially those accompanied by high winds, can cause the vent to come loose.
 In fact, they can come off altogether in a violent storm, leaving a gaping hole for water to enter.
 Always check them after any substantial rainfall to ensure that they’re still intact.

 Be Extra Vigilant with Flat Roofs

 Many flat roofs lack the drainage required to keep up with heavy rains.
 After a storm, check your roof for cracks, tears, blisters, and wrinkles.
 Make sure that it’s still properly sealed, and that all eaves and flashings are undamaged.

 Flat roofs don’t usually leak like pitched roofs.
 You may notice a wet spot on the ceiling or larger patches down your walls.
 If you have a flat roof, it’s a good idea to have it inspected regularly.

 Call a Roofing Company for Emergency Roof Repair

 If you can make simple repairs to your roof after a heavy rain exposes a leak, you can extend the life of your roof.
 However in most cases, it’s safer to call a professional roofing company immediately.
+If you don’t check your roof, you may not know that there are problems.
 The longer you wait for emergency roof repair, the more water-damage your interior will suffer.